 The late adopters picked very sensible and logical answers to my cultural probe.
-This in regard that they focused upon 'normal' items such as a washing machine and a bra.
+This in observation that participant focused upon a 'normal technology' item such as a washing machine and a bra.

 5.4.4.
 Only one user got pleasure from a 'utility device'.